zeek/spicy/doc/autogen/types/sink.rst

 .. spicy:method:: sink::set_policy sink set_policy False void (policy: enum~{~~})

-    Sets a sink's reassembly policy for ambigious input.
+    Sets a sink's reassembly policy for ambiguous input.
 As long as data hasn't been trimmed, a sink detects overlapping chunks.
-The policy decides how to handle ambigious overlaps.
+The policy decides how to handle ambiguous overlaps.
 The default (and currently only ...) policy is ``ReassemblerPolicy::First``, which resolved ambigiuities by taking the data from chunk that came first.